32-40 High Street,

 1 person favorited this theater

-Located in the Birmingham inner city district of Aston at Six Ways, to the north of the city centre.
+Located in the Birmingham inner city district of Aston at Six Ways, to the north-east of the city centre.
 The Orient Cinema was a project of Cinema Proprietors Ltd., a company set up by Leon Salberg & Sydney Clift (founders of the Clifton Cinemas circuit).
 The company was taken over by Associated British Cinemas(ABC) in 1929.